septentrio-gnss/septentrio_gnss_driver/README.md

   <details>
   <summary>Connectivity Specs</summary>

   + `device`: location of main device connection.
 This interface will be used for setup communication and VSM data for INS.
-SBF blocks and NMEA sentences are recevied either via this interface or UDP.
-The former will be utilized if section `udp` is not configured.
+SBF blocks and NMEA sentences are recevied either via this interface, a static IP server for TCP or UDP.
+The former will be utilized if section `tcp` and `udp` are not configured.
     + `serial:xxx` format for serial connections, where xxx is the device node, e.g. `serial:/dev/ttyS0`.
 If using serial over USB, it is recommended to specify the port by ID as the Rx may get a different ttyXXX on reconnection, e.g. `serial:/dev/serial/by-id/usb-Septentrio_Septentrio_USB_Device_xyz`.
     + `file_name:path/to/file.sbf` format for publishing from an SBF log
     + `file_name:path/to/file.pcap` format for publishing from PCAP capture.